 |Page tools: Print Page Print All RSS Search this Product|

-The trend estimate for Australian retail turnover rose 0.3 per cent in September 2014.
-This followed a 0.3 per cent rise in August 2014.
-Through the year, the trend estimate rose 5.0 per cent in September 2014 compared to September 2013.
+The trend estimate for Australian retail turnover rose 0.2 per cent in February 2016 following a 0.2 per cent rise in January 2016.
+The trend estimate rose 3.7 per cent compared to February 2015.

 More detailed industry analysis and further information on the statistical methodology is available in Retail Trade, Australia (cat no. 8501.0).